 - 6.2.1 Approval to proceed to validation is determined by the University's Collaborative Provision Approval Committee (CPAC).
 As soon as approval is secured, a new course may be marketed and active recruitment may begin.
-All marketing material must include a statement that the new course is 'subject to validation'. - 6.2.2 An initial meeting is held between the Partner Institution and ADQE to discuss the validation process and the timeframe for approval, including suggestions for panel membership. - 6.2.3 The Partner Institution develops the course with support from ADQE and prepares documentation as required (see section 6.6). - 6.2.4 ADQE is responsible for establishing a Validating Panel (see section 6.4.) in respect of each proposal and specifying the membership and conduct of such a committee.
-ADQE is also responsible for nominating and appointing the independent members of the Panel. - 6.2.5 Documentation is sent to ADQE five weeks in advance of the event.
-Generic documents should be sent in electronic format only and Course documentation should be sent in both hard and electronic copy.
-ADQE will distribute the documentation to the panel. - 6.2.6 A pre-validation meeting of University-based members of the panel is held, with contribution from external members, to identify any initial themes for discussion based on the documentation provided, and to identify any additional information or clarification required from the Partner Institution.
-Where necessary, this meeting can be held virtually. - 6.2.7 The formal validation event is held at the Partner Institution and where necessary can be held virtually.
+All marketing material must include a statement that the new course is 'subject to validation'. - 6.2.2 An initial meeting is held between the Partner Institution and AQP to discuss the validation process and the timeframe for approval, including suggestions for panel membership. - 6.2.3 The Partner Institution develops the course with support from AQP and prepares documentation as required (see section 6.6). - 6.2.4 AQP is responsible for establishing a Validating Panel (see section 6.4.) in respect of each proposal and specifying the membership and conduct of such a committee.
+AQP is also responsible for nominating and appointing the independent members of the Panel. - 6.2.5 Documentation is sent to AQP five weeks in advance of the event (see 6.6.1).
+AQP will distribute the documentation to the panel. - 6.2.6 A pre-validation virtual meeting of University-based members of the panel is held one to two weeks before the validation event.
+The purpose of the pre-meeting is to enable the Panel to consider the documentation and identify any matters arising which will need discussion at the Event.
+The Chair will also take the opportunity to assign key issues to Panel members, for them to lead the discussion on that issue at the Event.
+Student Panel Members will be offered a briefing as a matter of course. - 6.2.7 The formal validation event is held at the Partner Institution and where necessary can be held virtually.